ZenWave360/zenwave-sdk/plugins/asyncapi-ops/README.md

 **AsyncAPI value → Terraform variable → provider or broker default**

 1. An explicit value in the AsyncAPI spec is always used as-is.
 2. A per-environment override from `x-env-server-overrides` / `env-server-overrides` is applied on top of the AsyncAPI value before rendering.
+If both are present, the `x-` extension wins.
 3. If the AsyncAPI spec omits a setting, the generator renders the corresponding Terraform variable (`var.default_partitions`, `var.default_replication_factor`, `var.default_topic_config`).
 4. If the Terraform variable is also unset (`null`), the target provider applies its own default, or the Kafka broker applies its cluster-wide default.